Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: Introduction

-Demand estimation is a central problem in industrial organization, and recent empirical industrial organizational literature has taken the characteristic space approach during demand estimation, introduced by \citet{Berry1994,Berry1995}.
-In the characteristic space approach, a product is defined as a bundle of observed and unobserved product characteristics.
-In the baseline model from \citet{Berry1994,Berry1995}, a consumer can choose up to one product that yields the highest utility among her finite choice set, or can decide to buy nothing.
-A consumer's (dis)utility of consuming a product is comprised of the utility from price, observed product characteristics, unobserved product characteristics, and idiosyncratic utility shock.
+The current \emph{de facto} standard framework for differentiated products demand estimation using aggregate market data was developed by \citet{Berry1994,Berry1995}, which made breakthroughs in the demand estimation literature in several aspects.\footnote{The breakthroughs include explicitly recognizing the correlation of unobservable characteristics with the prices, market share inversion, and simulation methods to estimate the random coefficients.} One of the breakthroughs was to (re)introduce the characteristic space approach, which dates back to \citet{Lancaster1966}, in demand estimation.
+The characteristic space approach can be very useful in predicting the demand for a new product and evaluating its effects on the market (\citealp{Petrin2002}).
+In \citet{Berry1994,Berry1995}'s characteristics based demand estimation framework, a product is defined as a bundle of observed and unobserved product characteristics.
+A consumer can choose up to one product that yields the highest utility among her finite choice set, or can decide to buy nothing.
+A consumer's (dis)utility of consuming a product consists of the utility from price, observed product characteristics, unobserved product characteristics, and idiosyncratic utility shock.
 The individual choice probability equation is derived from the distributional properties of the idiosyncratic utility shock, which is assumed to follow the Type-I extreme value distribution.
-Individual choice probabilities are taken as equal to the predicted quantity shares of the individual demand.
-We refer to demand models based on these microfoundations as logit demand models, which provide a tractable method of estimating differentiated product demand systems by reducing the dimension of parameters to be estimated.
-As analyzed by \citet{Nevo2001,Petrin2002} and many other researchers, the characteristic space approach allows counterfactuals such as the welfare effects of introducing new goods in a market.
-As a drawback of such tractability, logit demand models impose strong assumptions that are often unrealistic, with several features of logit demand criticized in the literature, including single-choice assumptions, lack of income effects in the derived demand system, impossibility of accommodating zero shares, and ignoring dynamics (\citet{Ackerberg2007,Nevo2000,Reiss2007}).
-We resolve the first three problems by developing a new microfoundation for the logit demand estimation frameworks based on the Marshallian demand system, generated by solving the budget-constrained CES utility maximization problem.
+Individual choice probabilities are taken as equal to the predicted quantity shares of the individual demand, the aggregation of which is taken as the predicted quantity market shares.
+We refer to demand models based on these microfoundations as logit demand models, which provide a tractable method of estimating differentiated product demand systems by reducing the dimension of the parameters to be estimated.